-This is a new IMPLEMENTATION-DEFINED feature introduced with the GIC-600.
+This is an implementation-defined feature that the GIC-600 provides.
 Each core can be assigned to either class 0 or class 1 by writing to the relevant GICR_CLASS register.
 A SPI, programmed as 1 of N, by GICD_IROUTERn.Interrupt_Routing_Mode, can be programmed to target either class 0, class 1, or both classes by the GICD_ICLARn register.
-By default, all 1 of N SPIs can go to both classes, therefore the interrupt class feature is disabled by default.
-The system can use this partitioning for any purpose, for example in a big.LITTLETM system, all the big cores can be in class 1 and little cores in class 0, allowing 1 of N SPIs to be partitioned according to the amount of processing they require.
+By default, all 1 of N SPIs can go to both classes, so the interrupt class feature is disabled by default.
+The system can use this partitioning for any purpose, for example in a big.LITTLE[TM] system, all the big cores can be in class 1 and little cores in class 0, allowing 1 of N SPIs to be partitioned according to the amount of processing they require.

-GICD CTLR.E1NWF
+GICD_CTLR.E1NWF